bls0053/SQA_2024-SPRING2024-SQA/REPO.md

 ## Project Report

-### Activities
+### Activities and Lessons Learned

 - 4.a.
-In section 4a we had the task of creating a Git Hook that will run and report all security weaknesses in the project in a CSV file whenever a Python file is changed and committed.
+In 4a we had the task of creating a git hook that analyzes our security vulnerabilities and exports them to a csv file.
+To do this I navigated to .git/hooks directory on my local Repo and made a pre-commit file that uses bandit to accomplish the given task.
+With this assignment I learned how to use bandit and also how to use a hook to make changes to my repository.

+> Refer to logs-screenshots.docx for our images.

 - 4.b.
-In Section 4b we had the task of creating a fuzz.py file that will automatically fuzz 5 Python methods.
-Additionally we reported any bugs encountered by the fuzz.py file. fuzz.py will be automatically executed from GitHub actions.
+In 4b I created a file that is called fuzz.py.
+This file fuzzes 5 files of my choosing in our repo and prints their output.
+This helps us look for bugs and ensures that everything is working as intended.
+This part of the workshop allowed me to learn more about python, fuzzing, and GitHub actions.
+In this workshop, one of the requirements was that I use GitHub actions to automatically run my fuzz.py file when a push is made to the repository.
+This was done with the fuzzer.yaml file that is in .github/workflows in our repository.

 - 4.c.
 In section 4c we had the task of integrating foresics by modifying 5 Python methods.
 Below I will list the 5 modified methods.
+This part of the workshop allowed me to gain further insight into why certain files should be logged to prevent certain machine learning oriented attacks.

     - **/FAME-ML/main.py** - susceptable to model tricking
         - getAllPythonFilesinRepo()